-- Make the flax eggs: add the ground flax seeds and water to a dish and stir.
-Let it rest for 5 minutes to thicken.
+- Make the flax egg: add the ground flax seeds and water to a small bowl and stir.
+Let it rest for at least 5 minutes to thicken (see note 2).

-- Take 1 cup (150 g) of hazelnuts and grind them into a coarse powder in a food processor.
+- Take 1 cup of hazelnuts and grind them into a coarse powder in a food processor.
 Don't worry if you get some bigger chunks.
-They will just add extra texture to the cookies.
+They will add extra texture to the cookies.
 Set aside the ground hazelnuts in a mixing bowl.

-- In the same food processor, grind the Medjool dates into a paste, by adding 1 tablespoon of water and the flax egg.
+- In the same food processor, blend the Medjool dates into a paste by adding 1 tablespoon of water and the flax egg.

-- Chop the remaining 1/3 cup (50 g) of hazelnuts in chunkier pieces and spread them onto a tray.
+- Chop the remaining 1/3 cup (50 g) of hazelnuts into chunkier pieces and spread them onto a tray or a plate.

-- In a big mixing bowl, combine the ground hazelnuts, date paste, salt, and cacao powder.
-Mix it all well to bind all the ingredients together and produce a thick, sticky paste that can be formed into sticky balls in your hands.
+- Combine the ground hazelnuts, date paste, salt, and cacao powder in a large mixing bowl.
+Mix it all well to bind all the ingredients together and produce a thick, sticky dough.

 - Place the cookies on a parchment-lined baking tray.
 Bake for about 10 minutes.

 - Remove from the oven and let the cookies cool down before moving them to a plate or airtight container.
-Be careful as they are quite crumbly when they are hot.
+Be careful as they are pretty soft when they are hot.
 Resist the urge to try one warm, as they are much better when they cool down.